storacha/RFC/rfc/egress-traffic.md

 - **No Subscription Requirement:** Billing Meters allow usage tracking for customers without needing an active subscription, simplifying pre-subscription billing.
 - **Real-Time Reporting:** Automatically tracks and aggregates usage events, ensuring accurate and timely reporting.
 - **Scalability:** Optimized for high-volume usage reporting, making it ideal for Storacha Network’s needs.
-- **No Need for Immediate Migration:** We do not have to migrate existing customers to a new price.
-We can begin tracking egress traffic with the Billing Meter and create new usage-based prices later.
+- **No Need for Immediate Migration:** Start tracking egress traffic with the Billing Meter and create new usage-based prices later.
-- **Adding New Prices for Each Product:** At a future point, we will create new prices for each of our three products (**Starter, Lite, and Business**), based on tiers of egress data usage.
-Once these new prices are associated with the Billing Meter, Stripe will automatically track usage for billing.
+- **Adding New Prices for Each Product:** Create new prices for each of the three products (**Starter, Lite, and Business**), based on tiers of egress data usage.
+Once associated with the Billing Meter, Stripe will automatically track usage for billing.

 ### Example Pricing Tiers: